Main CV Research Teaching

 Working Papers

-"A Binomial Model of Geithner’s Toxic Asset Plan" (pdf file 127 KB)
+"A Binomial Model of Geithner’s Toxic Asset Plan," accepted by the Journal of Economics of Business

 Abstract